-Students who have been terminated from financial aid for any of the above listed reasons, and feel that they have mitigating circumstances should write a letter of appeal to the Financial Aid Committee.
-The Committee will decide if students should be granted an additional semester.
-If students are granted an additional semester they must complete 75 percent or more of their course work with a semester and cumulative grade point average of 2.0 or higher or they will be terminated from financial aid.
+Students who have been terminated from financial aid for any of the above listed reasons, and feel they have mitigating circumstances may file an appeal with the Financial Aid Appeals Committee.
+The Appeals Committee will decide if students should be granted an additional semester of financial aid.
+If students are granted an additional semester of financial aid, they must complete 75 percent or more of their credits with a semester and cumulative grade point average of 2.0 or higher or they will be terminated from financial aid.